ckurau/naive-mean-reversion/README-nmr.md

 ## Disclaimer

 Educational and research purposes only.
 Past backtest performance does not guarantee future results.
 Not financial advice.
 Consult a licensed financial advisor and CPA before trading with real capital.
-The aggressive position sizing in V32e is suitable only for those who understand and accept the full risk of deep drawdowns (−48%+) as part of the strategy's long-term compounding profile.
-V32d is available as a lower-drawdown alternative (−39%) at a modest equity cost for those who prefer better risk-adjusted returns.
+V33d's aggressive position sizing (60 positions, 9% each when VIX < 25) is suitable only for those who understand and can hold through drawdowns of −54%+.
+V32d is the recommended alternative for Roth IRA accounts (MaxDD −39%, Sharpe 0.77).
+V32e is a middle ground for taxable accounts where the −54% drawdown of V33d is too uncomfortable.